What are your treasures?

 You might want to constrain yourself to 10 treasures.
 Or 5?
 Or 15?

-Decide now and then commit yourself to stick to that number.
+Decide now, and commit yourself to stick to that number.

 Think about which of your clutter-champion categories might hide some of your treasures.